Pop into the Gallery for some free, drop-in talks from scientists from the Norwich Research Park. First come, first served.

-Dr Falk Hildebrand is a Group Leader at the Quadram Institute on the Norwich Research Park.
-He and his group work on microbes in the human microbiome, together with colleagues from the Earlham Institute.
+Dr Clémence Frioux is a Researcher at the Quadram Institute on the Norwich Research Park.
+She and her group work on microbes in the human microbiome, together with colleagues from the Earlham Institute.
 Currently, the group is working on discovering and describing the vast biodiversity of microbes that live within us.
 Martina Poletti is a PhD student at the Earlham Institute on the Norwich Research Park.
 Martina is studying the effect of bifidobacteria on intestinal cell function using intestinal organoids and computational biology.
 Marton Olbei is a postdoctoral scientist building computational models of Salmonella strains.

 Climate Change: Why Should you Care?